GoogleCloudPlatform/policy-library/docs/constraint_template_local_testing.md

 # Test config-validator constraints and templates locally without Forseti

 **DISCLAIMER**: the file `data.json` used here containts all organization's assets metadata.
 Do NOT publish this information on a public repo.
-Use
+Use `.gitignore` to avoid publication.

-This document is for users who wish to test constraint and template on their organization metadata, from their system, before deploying to forseti.
-It both apply to existing templates and custom templates.
+This document is for users who wish to test constraints and templates on their organization metadata, from their local environment, before deploying to Forseti.
+The steps described below work with existing templates and custom templates.

 **Benefits**:

-- Save time
+- Save time for testing new templates / constraints, or debugging existing ones
-- Reduce test complexity
+- Reduce test complexity to run tests (no need to deploy Forseti-Security)

 **Acronyms**: